andre-henriques04/andre-henriques04/README.md

 # ✨ About Me

-I am a rising junior studying Computer Science at Texas State University, passionate about AI, full-stack development, and the endless creative potential of building with code.
+I'm a junior CS student at Texas State University, passionate about AI, full-stack development, and the endless creative potential of building with code.

 ## 🚀 What I'm Up To